-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
+Both the 5D Mark II and the V-LUX Typ 114 have been discontinued, but can regularly be found used on eBay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the V-LUX Typ 114 was followed by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon 5D Mark II better than the Leica V-LUX Typ 114 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.